 As long as those responsible for implementing the responsive web design into the pages understand the more common and finer points of layout and performance – such as breakpoints, fonts, object nesting, type of platform used – there should be no problem creating a flexible interface that appeals to all visitors.

-If you walk into a store and everything is in disarray, you can’t find anything, and things are inaccessible, how likely are you to buy anything?
-Or even stay there for too long?
-That is what it feels like for users using, say, a mobile phone or tablet reaching a website that is designed strictly to display on desktop resolutions.
+If you walk into a store and everything is in disarray, you can’t find anything, and things are inaccessible, how likely are you to buy anything or even stay in the store?
+That is what it feels like for users on a mobile phone or tablet reaching a website that is designed strictly to display on desktop resolutions.

-The assortment of tools and platforms available to surf the web in this day and age is so vast that the only way to appeal to everyone is to make sure your web design can quickly adapt to their needs.
+The assortment of tools and platforms available to surf the web today is so vast that the only way to appeal to everyone is to make sure your web design can quickly adapt to their needs.